Transfer Admissions Requirements

 - Credits earned during high school through Dual Enrollment, Advanced Placement, or other sources, do not count towards the 12 credits.
 This also applies to students completing an associate degree program concurrent with high school.

 - As transfer admissions focuses on the academic record at the college/university level and does not consider high school coursework or grades or SAT/ACT scores, recent high school graduates are unlikely to be competitive when applying in their first semester of college study.
 This is especially notable for applicants pursuing Spring transfer entry.
-Most competitive transfer applicants will have at least one full academic term of post-high school college work and grades completed with another in-progress at the time of application.
+Most competitive transfer applicants will have completed at least one full academic term of post-high school college work with final grades available by the application deadline for their intended entry term with another in-progress or planned to be completed prior to the intended start at Virginia Tech.
+In-progress/planned work is reported during the application process and considered during admissions review.

 - First-year/freshman applicants cannot be considered again for transfer admission in the same cycle.